caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 slightly diluted by fear.
 When immediate pressure of having to steer vehicle was over, my anger finally surfaced.

 "What the hell went wrong?"
-"How did we end in this mess?" ...
+"How did we end in this mess?"
+Typical questions, which usually aren't even thought to this precision.

-Of course i knew the formal answers to these questions.
-I could go through the chain of events this night and find a causality for everything.
+And of course i knew the formal answers to these questions.
+I could go through the chain of events the night and find a causality for everything.
 But that wasn't satisfying at all.
 Faced with consequences of my past actions, i could see so many opportunities to fix it up; the fact that i couldn't foresee them was not an excuse, but rather a reason to blame myself.

 I didn't notice when i started to grind my teeth in a helpless rage.
 When i noticed, i realized that i had already spent too much time in a less than comfortable position in a crashed vehicle.
 Furthermore, situation was still far from being resolved.
+Getting rid of annoying safety pillow, i stumbled out of the car and unsteadily walked forward.

+It was dark.
+After a long night journey through the forest, i only now truly entered the real night, not lighten up by head- or emergency lights.
+After a few steps, the dim lights from the car disappeared and the only other source of light was dark cloudy sky.
+For a few moments i became engulfed in this darkness and thoughts on the present situation had completely drifted away.

+I was alone in the wild night forest.

+From here i could go anywhere.
+Nobody would find me.
+I could just send the whole stupid world to hell and leave all the troubles to whoever didn't dare.
+But then i couldn't.
+Couldn't do anything.

+    ***